Death may strike at any moment! Picture courtesy by The Wellcome Collection.

 We will talk about murders, grave robbers, the horribly inefficient ways doctors prevented and cured the plague in the 18th century, why Alfred Nobel was so afraid of being buried alive, and the gruesome punishments given to the murderer of King Gustav III in 1792.

-In short, if you would like to be reminded of how dirty, dangerous and disease-ridden Stockholm was until very recently, then take this tour.
+In short, if you would like to be reminded of how dirty and dangerous Stockholm was until very recently, then take this tour.
 Not for the faint of hearted; only the very bravest are invited to come along.

 Included in the tour

 - Descartes: Swiftly killed by the Stockholm weather

 - Raoul Wallenberg: our missing WWII hero

 - Disgusting and poisonous medicine: 18th century medicine

 - Methods of torture and punishment by the Stockholm executioner

 - The building where Carolus Linneaus practiced medicine (badly)